-Biopsy: What is a Prostate Biopsy and how is it performed?
+Biopsy: What is a Prostate Biopsy and How is it Performed?

-When performing a biopsy, the doctor will use a transrectal ultrasound (TRUS) imaging for guidance in order to insert a narrow needle through the wall of the rectum into the prostate gland.
+When performing a biopsy, the doctor will use transrectal ultrasound (TRUS) imaging for guidance in order to insert a slender needle through the wall of the rectum into the prostate gland.
 Doctors can also perform the biopsy through the perineum, the area between the rectum and scrotum.
-The needle removes a tiny core of tissue (usually measuring about ½-inch by 1/16-inch) that is sent to the laboratory to see if cancer is present.
-Although the procedure may sound painful, for most men, a biopsy causes little discomfort because it is performed with an instrument called a biopsy gun which inserts and removes the needle in a fraction of a second.
+The needle removes a tiny core of tissue (usually measuring about 1/2-inch by 1/16-inch) that is sent to a laboratory to see if cancer is present.
+Although the procedure may sound painful, for most men, a biopsy causes little discomfort because it is performed with an instrument called a biopsy gun, which inserts and removes the needle in a fraction of a second.
 In addition, a local anesthetic can be used to numb the area.
 Patients are advised to confirm this with their doctor prior to the procedure in order to know what to expect.
 The procedure can be done in the doctor’s office and usually takes only about 15 minutes.

-Other benefits of this technique include being suited for larger glands (office biopsies often miss right and left lateral lesions, where prostate cancer is common); there is less chance of hitting a critical vessel; and the physician can guide the biopsy to an area of concern if using color flow Doppler ultrasound, unlike the literal “shots in the dark” when using standard grey scale imaging.
-Its only drawback is that it is much more costly.
-The information obtained by your biopsy will be very important in guiding your treatment decisions, should your results indicate the presence of cancer.
+Other benefits of this technique include being suited for larger glands (office biopsies often miss right and left lateral lesions, where prostate cancer is common); and there is less chance of hitting a critical vessel.
+By utilizing 3-Dimensional Color Flow Power Doppler Ultrasound, the physician can guide the biopsy to areas of concern, unlike the literal “shots in the dark” when using standard grey-scale ultrasound imaging.
+The only drawback with 3DCFPDU-guided biopsy is that it is more costly because of the hospital expense.
+The information obtained by your biopsy will be very important in guiding your treatment decisions if your results indicate the presence of cancer.
 In that event, we recommend requesting a copy of the pathologist’s report for your own files.
-We also advise patients to obtain a second opinion on the pathology report from one of the leaders in the field, since Gleason scores are subjective and dependent on the expertise of the practitioner.
+We also advise patients to obtain a second opinion on the pathology report from one of the leaders in the field, since Gleason scores are subjective and dependent on the expertise of the pathologist.